parisChatz/Handwritten-Digit-Recognition/README.md

 Neural Netwrok Implementation to recognise hand-written digits In this project neural networks are used torecognize handwritten digits (from 0 to 9).

+# Important notes
+Scripts still in develpoment.
+Training and Testing of NN is done by the same data set.

 # DATA SET
 Each training example is a 20 pixel by 20 pixel grayscale image of the digit.
 Each pixel is represented by a floating point number indicating the grayscale